aws-samples/aws-chained-custom-ground-truth-example/README.md

 ## Part 6: Do the labeling

 The second chained labeling job is used to define bounding boxes around each bin in the now-deskewed image.
 Be sure to choose the label ("Empty" or "Full") and then draw bounding boxes for each bin.
+Complete the labeling job.

 ## Part 7: Examine the results

-The post-GT Lambda function for the `step2` labeling job extracts an image of each bin and then augments it through different image processing techniques such as horizontal flipping, creating variations of brightness and contrast, and others.
-The final resulting images are uploaded to the original S3 bucket, with prefixes (based on the labels).
+The post-GT Lambda function for the `step2` labeling job extracts an image of each bin and then augments it through different image processing techniques such as horizontal flipping, and creating variations of brightness, contrast, and sharpness.
+The final resulting images are uploaded to the original S3 bucket, with a `training_data` prefix, and a "subfolder" based on the labels.
 These resulting images can then be used for model training.